NEW ID CARDS FOR FOREIGN NATIONALS

 FURTHER LEAVE TO REMAIN BASED ON MARRIAGE FOR PEOPLE GRANTED ENTRY CLEARANCE (VISA) THAT WAS APPLIED FOR PRIOR TO 7th JULY 2012 ONLY.

-Form FLR(M) is the most commonly used form for people who have entered the UK on a fiancée visa who have now registered their marriage or Civil Partnership and wish to start the two year probationary period leading to settlement/ indefinite leave to remain in the UK.
+Form FLR(M) is the most commonly used form for people who have entered the UK on a fiancée visa who have now registered their marriage or Civil Partnership and wish to start the five year probationary period leading to settlement/ indefinite leave to remain in the UK.
 It can also be used for unmarried or same sex partners who wish to apply for a visa extension.

 Any children under 18 years of age at the time the form is submitted admitted to the UK to join a parent should be included on the form.